-This is purely since 4-Wheel Drive mode requires the wheels slip to a small degree, especially while turning, and the elements of concrete pavements are designed to offer optimal grip and traction under most conditions.
-These driving conditions include steep inclines, declines, wet roads, bends and more.
+This is since the 4-Wheel Drive mode requires the wheels to slip to a small degree, especially while turning, and the elements of concrete pavements are designed to offer optimal grip and traction under most conditions.
+These driving conditions include steep inclines, declines, wet roads, bends, and more.

 Dry pavement is a surface that is very “grippy”, which is ideal for 2-wheel drives in the form of front and rear wheel propelled vehicles.
 The concrete compound is even designed to deliver sufficient grip when wet and snowy conditions.
 This is possible since the concrete surface is not 100 percent smooth but rather coarse and porous, allowing soft compound tires to grip for reasonable levels of traction, even on rainy days.

 So armed with the above information, it’s reasonable to conclude that a locked center differential of a part-time 4-wheel drive and a high traction dry pavement or highway are not a good combination.